Toronto - Ontario - Canada

 By qualification only.

-All 1st place competitors of other categories.
+All 1st place Adult competitors of other categories.

 To compete in this category, competitor must place 1st in any of the other categories.
 Competitors who do not wish to compete in this category may forfeit their spot.